Amazon Affiliate Agreements and Terms of Service (TOS)

 Amazon affiliate rules prohibit multiple accounts.
 You are only allowed one account but you can have many tracking IDs (up to 100) to manage your sites and campaigns.
 The benefit to this is you can have accurate tracking of sales by website.

 You should get express prior written approval if you want a second affiliate ID.
 Generally this is for people with multiple corporations.

 We have an in-depth post on using an Amazon Affiliate Tracking Id — Check it out.

 No promoting of offensive products or to children.

-This includes violent, sexually explicit, obscene, fake, discriminatory etc. material.
+This includes violent, illegal activities, sexually explicit materials, obscene, fake, discriminatory, etc. material.
 Amazon is not the place for “edgy” or counter-culture products.

 No cookie stuffing, auto-tagging or otherwise altering the Amazon cookies.
 Don’t get cute or tricky.
 Amazon has lots of resources and they will find and ban you.

 Amazon affiliates are so successful because of the power of the Amazon brand.
 They are very protective of this.
 This includes things like your logo and domain name.
 You will be banned if your site name is bestamazonproducts.com.
 Here is a link to the trademark policy.